Guest House/Tea House

 Cultural Attractions of Everest View Trek

 Most of the population of Everest region is of the Sherpa ethnic community.
 On this account, Tibetan Buddhist culture and tradition make the cultural affluence here.
-The ancient monasteries and chortens decorated by multi-coloured prayer flags make this region more vibrant.
+The ancient monasteries and chortens decorated by multi-colored prayer flags make this region more vibrant.

 The mani walls painted with different traditional pictures of Tibetan Buddhist culture are other asset of this region.
 Almost every village; no matter big or small, houses a Buddhist shrines in it.

 The Phakding Monastery, the 300-years-old monastery of Namche Bazaar and Tengboche Monastery are the prime shrines.
 Tengboche Monastery is the largest monastery of the whole Solukhumbu region.

 If you happen to make Everest View Trek between October and November, you can witness Mani Rimdu Festival.
 This has been the largest festival celebrate at the premises of monastery for 19 days.

 The masked dances performed by the monks in traditional music is worth observing while in this region.
 The people of this belt gather into the Tengboche Monastery premises to observe this festival in front of the Guru Rinpoche.